 Canna indica 'Phasion' Plant Patent #10,569Item #2248 USDA Hardiness Zone: 7 - 11

-Tall stems are crowned by large bright orange flower heads.
+Tall stems are crowned by large, bright orange blooms.
 Exotic foliage adds interest, with emerging bright burgundy leaves maturing with stripes of red, pink, yellow, and green.
-This dramatic specimen provides bold color and lush texture to garden beds, or as a featured container specimen.
-Herbaceous perennial.
+This dramatic specimen provides bold color and lush texture to garden beds, or and is an exceptional featured container specimen.
+An herbaceous perennial.

-- OverviewLight Needs:Full sunWatering Needs:Needs regular watering - best with evenly moist soil.Average Landscape Size:Upright stalks quickly reach 5 ft. tall, forming clumps 3 to 4 ft. wide.
+- OverviewLight Needs:Full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more.Average Landscape Size:Upright stalks quickly reach 5 ft. tall, forming clumps 3 to 4 ft. wide.